instantX-research/InstantID/README.md

 - Our work is highly inspired by [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) and [ControlNet](https://github.com/lllyasviel/ControlNet).
 Thanks for their great works!
 - Thanks [ZHO-ZHO-ZHO](https://github.com/ZHO-ZHO-ZHO), [huxiuhan](https://github.com/huxiuhan), [sdbds](https://github.com/sdbds), [zsxkib](https://replicate.com/zsxkib) for their generous contributions.
 - Thanks to the [HuggingFace](https://github.com/huggingface) gradio team for their free GPU support!
+- Thanks to the [ModelScope](https://github.com/modelscope/modelscope) team for their free GPU support!

 ## Disclaimer
-This project is released under [Apache License](https://github.com/InstantID/InstantID?tab=Apache-2.0-1-ov-file#readme) and aims to positively impact the field of AI-driven image generation.
+The code of InstantID is released under [Apache License](https://github.com/InstantID/InstantID?tab=Apache-2.0-1-ov-file#readme) for both academic and commercial usage. **However, both manual-downloading and auto-downloading face models from insightface are for non-commercial research purposes only** accoreding to their [license](https://github.com/deepinsight/insightface?tab=readme-ov-file#license).
 Users are granted the freedom to create images using this tool, but they are obligated to comply with local laws and utilize it responsibly.
 The developers will not assume any responsibility for potential misuse by users.

 ## Cite
 If you find InstantID useful for your research and applications, please cite us using this BibTeX: